 None of the predicted effects above are negative but many of the positive effects predicted are either of little significance, of small magnitude or are reversible.
 That said, many of the predicted effects have a high probability of being long term and have the potential for positive cumulative effect when considered alongside other significant effects.
-In particular there is potential for a positive cumulative effect if the SPDs help to retain front garden space, protect and enhance green spaces, protect views, protect townscape quality and historic heritage and help with the retention of original architectural features.
-Such a cumulative effect will significantly contribute to Cheltenham's Central Conservation Area becoming a more sustainable space within the town centre.
+In particular there is potential for a positive cumulative effect if the SPD helps to retain front garden space, protect and enhance green spaces, protect views, protect townscape quality and historic heritage and help with the retention of original architectural features.
+Such a cumulative effect will significantly contribute to Bafford Conservation Area becoming a more sustainable space within Cheltenham.